Posted on August 29, 2008 in Alcohol and Drug Treatment

 The only way to eliminate the problem of FAS is to not drink during pregnancy.
 Many women don’t stop drinking until they’re confirmed to be pregnant, and this can be problematic since many FAS problems can start very early on in the pregnancy.
 Because of this, women who are trying to become pregnant or who think they could be pregnant should not drink.

-If you’re a woman who has problems with drinking and you plan on becoming pregnant, please seek help before deciding to have a child.
+If you’re a woman who has problems with drinking and you plan on becoming pregnant, please seek help for your alcohol use before deciding to have a child.
 A drug and alcohol treatment center may help.
 Don’t let your drinking create a whole new set of problems for your baby.

 Struggling with drug or alcohol addiction?